 Wowza.
 That's all I gotta say about these gorgeous chocolate love boats!

-I set out to make a healthy brownie recipe naturally like my Banana Brownies, Healthy Pumpkin Brownies and Healthy Zucchini Brownies, but sweetened with dates for when it's 3pm and I want a juicy brownie but also don't want to crash.
+I set out to make a healthy brownie recipe naturally like my flourless Banana Brownies, Healthy Pumpkin Brownies and Healthy Zucchini Brownies, but sweetened with dates for when it's 3pm and I want a juicy brownie but also don't want to crash.
 Ya dig?

 It started when I baked my friend Lindsay's brownies a few months back.
 I fell in love with the idea of adding roasted sweet potatoes to brownie batter!
-And now I'm just tickled to share these gems with you today in hopes that they'll blow your brownie mind.

 - Medjool dates: These provide caramel-like sweetness and plenty of fiber.
 You'll want to remove the pit and make sure they're soft.
 If not, simply soak them in hot water to soften up.
 Be sure to squeeze the water out before using them.
 How cool that we're sweetening our brownies with dates?!